 WGA recognizes cryptococcal structures connecting the cell wall to the capsule and around nascent buds.
-Staining of C. neoformans cells with fluorescent WGA, calcofluor white and mAb 18B7 revealed that structures recognized by the lectin were limited to certain regions of the cell surface (Figure 1A).
+Staining of C. neoformans cells with fluorescent WGA, calcofluor white, and MAb 18B7 revealed that structures recognized by the lectin were limited to certain regions of the cell surface (Fig. 1A).
 These regions are apparently in contact with the cell wall, but WGA-positive areas were also found separated from the cell wall, in a spatial location that would correspond to the capsule.
-Analysis of yeast cells after incubation with the gold-labeled lectin by TEM (Figure 1B) indicated that WGA interacted with cell wall sites at opposite poles of the cell, confirming the data from fluorescence microscopy.
+Analysis of yeast cells by transmission electron microscopy after incubation with the gold-labeled lectin (Fig. 1B) indicated that WGA interacted with cell wall sites at opposite poles of the cell, confirming the data from fluorescence microscopy.
 Interestingly, lectin binding extended into the capsular polysaccharide of C. neoformans.
 Similar results were obtained in experiments using a serotype D strain of C. neoformans (data not shown).

-The profile of C. neoformans reactivity with WGA shown in Figure 1B resembled the capsular spots described by Zaragoza and co-workers after India ink staining (45).
+The profile of C. neoformans reactivity with WGA shown in Fig. 1B resembled the capsular spots described by Zaragoza and coworkers after India ink staining (45).
 Hence, we investigated whether the areas of WGA staining corresponded to the India ink capsular spots.
-However, staining of C. neoformans with fluorescent WGA followed by India ink revealed that the regions recognized by the lectin and those described in the study by Zaragoza et al. did not co-localize (Figure 1C).
-Actually, the regions of the cell surface recognized by the lectin formed 90 degrees angles with the India ink-stained channels, supporting the idea that the capsule of C. neoformans manifests polarity in its architecture.
-To evaluate whether the profile of WGA staining of C. neoformans was also observed during infection of host cells, infected macrophages were incubated with the fluorescent lectin and analyzed by fluorescence microscopy.
-The polarized pattern of lectin staining was also detected in macrophage-associated C. neoformans (Figure 1D), indicating that the fluorescence profile observed in Figure 1A was not a culture artifact.
+However, staining of C. neoformans with fluorescent WGA followed by India ink revealed that the regions recognized by the lectin and those described in the study by Zaragoza et al. did not colocalize (Fig. 1C).
+Actually, the regions of the cell surface recognized by the lectin formed 90° angles with the India ink-stained channels, supporting the idea that the capsule of C. neoformans manifests polarity in its architecture.
+To evaluate whether the profile of WGA staining of C. neoformans was also observed during infection of host cells, infected macrophages were incubated with the fluorescent lectin and analyzed by fluorescence mi-